AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.txt

 your library inSteam.
 Select PLAY and the launch options for the game.
 Put your VR head on your head and launch the game.
-Center yourself in your play area. . game will start.
+Center yourself in your play area.
+The game will start.

 ░░░░░Player Position░░░░░░░░░░░░░░░